Rafa2016831028/LTS_MaintenanceDebt/README.md

 }
 ```

    4.To view Results: Open your SonarQube dashboard in the browser.
 Navigate to your project key.
 You’ll see issues such as bugs, vulnerabilities, code smells, and maintainability indexes for try.py
-5. To visualize the metrics output
+   5. To visualize the metrics output, please follow the [Viz file](https://github.com/Rafa2016831028/LTS_MaintenanceDebt/blob/main/StackOverflow.ipynb)
 # Research Question
 1. Are the effort of safeguarding the releases prone to introducing quality debt to the target release?
 2. How does quality debt evolve in release lifecycle?